 My interest is in challenging official narratives and advocating freedom of expression through a wide range of creative projects and activities, either my own or within organisations sharing this urge.

 I have worked with a wide variety of cultural organisations across Europe including the Free Word Centre, English PEN, British Council and South Bank Centre in London, the Prince Claus Fund and the European Cultural Foundation in Amsterdam, BOZAR and Europalia Festival in Brussels, Istanbul Comics Festival in Turkey.

 J'ai travaillé avec différentes organisations culturelles à travers l'Europe, tels que le Free Word Centre, English PEN, le British Council ou encore le South Bank Centre à Londres, la fondation Prince Claus et la European Cultural Foundation à Amsterdam, BOZAR et Europalia à Bruxelles et Istanbulles en Turquie.

 I am working closely the Tandem programme on their online presence to help them tell the stories.
-My ongoing projects and research evolves around contemporary Turkish literature, literary translation and writing, as well as comics (see writing and translation for detailed information).

 I was the literature curator for the 2015 Europalia Festival (focusing on Turkey) which took place between October 2015 and January 2016.